 This one is for all the dads out there.
-If Black Friday came and went and you’re still looking for the perfect gift for your kid, consider a baseball glove.
+If you’re looking for the perfect gift for your kid, consider a baseball glove.
 It’s an old-fashioned gift, sure, but recent research shows that whether boys play baseball (and girls play softball) depends heavily on you.
-In fact, one of the stunning findings in the Austin Institute for the Study of Family and Culture’s recent report Called Out at Home is this: Major League Baseball players are almost twice as likely as the rest of the population to come from homes where their father is present.
+In fact, one of the stunning findings in the Austin Institute for the Study of Family and Culture’s report Called Out at Home is this: Major League Baseball players are almost twice as likely as the rest of the population to come from homes where their father is present.

 Obviously, having a father around does not guarantee a kid will be good at baseball, but the research shows that not having a father around makes it much more difficult and rare—almost impossible—for a player to get to the major leagues.